We are here to help you plan, prepare, respond, and report on anything that comes your way. Give us a few moments of your time and we'll show you.

 Nov 12, 2017Back to Veoci Blog

-UVA Health System's medical center was a mile away from where the violence broke out during the Charlottesville protests in August of this year.
+UVA Health System's medical center was a mile away from where the violence broke out during the Charlottesville protests in August 2017.
 We had a chance to speak with Emergency Management Coordinator Robert Truoccolo, CEM, about how the hospital utilized Veoci in their emergency response.

 When reflecting on August 12, UVA Health System knew that reliable real-time communication and recording an accurate timeline of everything that happened during their response would be absolute necessities, and found Veoci’s capabilities up to the task.